 The management practice adoption component of Paddock to Reef seeks to develop estimates of the current benchmark or the existing range of management practices for soil, nutrients and pesticides on agricultural land including sugarcane, grazing, horticulture, grains and dairy.
-A target is that by 2018, 90 percent of land managers have adopted best management practices.
-The adoption of best practices have been shown to reduce the loss of pollutants to the environment (see Paddock Trials page 5) and is essential to meet the long term goal of the Reef Water Quality Protection Plan 2013 for water quality to have no detrimental impact on the Reef.
+A target is that by 2025, 90 percent of land managers have adopted best management practices.
+The adoption of best practices have been shown to reduce the loss of pollutants to the environment (see Paddock Trials page 5) and is essential to meet the long-term goal of the Plan for water quality to have no detrimental impact on the Reef.

-When landholders adopt an improved or 'best practice,' for water quality outcomes the difference between the practices (old and new) can be measured and quantified as a reduction of pollutant (tonnes for sediment and nutrient and kilograms for pesticides).
+When landholders adopt improved or 'best practice' methods the differences in old and new practices can be measured and quantified as a reduction of pollutant (tonnes for sediment and nutrient and kilograms for pesticides).
 When aggregated up to a regional scale, the Paddock to Reef program can highlight the total reduction of pollutants from the region between years.
 An example of an improvement in sugarcane is the movement away from broadcast application of residual herbicides to banded spraying of residuals and the management of inter-rows with knockdowns.
 Using this method, a reduction in the volume of residual pesticides applied is achieved.
 This reduction can be quantified and reported as a reduction in total volume of herbicide applied.